 If you’ve ever been anxious about the future or found yourself dwelling on the past, you may benefit from learning about and practicing mindfulness.
 Mindfulness offers a way to focus the mind on the present moment and cultivate a sense of awareness and acceptance of your thoughts, emotions, and physical sensations without judgment.
-A mindfulness practice may positively impact your mental health and emotional wellbeing.
+A mindfulness practice may positively impact your mental health and emotional wellbeing, reducing feelings of stress and anxiety.

 Here is a basic explanation of mindfulness, from what it is and what it does, to how you can reap some of its benefits in your everyday life.